FrozenHearth/Portfolio/README.md

-Built with React (Hooks), React-Router & Material-UI.
+Built with React (Hooks) & Material-UI.

 Not deployed yet.